nilqed/spadlib/README.md

  or

-    quickLoad "quicklsp
+    quickLoad "quicklsp"
     qlApropos "packageName".

 Also notice the name ``quicklsp``, because `quicklisp` has already been taken, of course.
-By the wwy, `qlApropos` will also search the QuickLisp online repository.
+By the way, `qlApropos` will also search the QuickLisp online repository.

 After a package has been loaded with ``quickLoad"``, the following functions are